Chief Executive Officer – Barb Shaw

 - authorised expenditure per approved delegations.

-- the effective management of Section Managers including their regular performance reviews.
+- the effective management of Executive Managers including their regular performance reviews.

 - ensuring the culture of the organisation is in accordance with “Our Guiding Principles” in the Strategic Plan.